zed-alpha/shadow-gadgets/README.md

 width="40%" />
 </p>

-Tinting a shadow with this method allows only one color to be applied, rather than the two – ambient and spot – that the native ones use on Pie and above.
 Though the differences are noticeable when compared side by side, the compat results are likely sufficient for many cases.